-96. Eligibility requirements for free balloon pilot licence
+97. Requirements for the issue of free balloon pilot licence

-- (1) The applicant shall be not less than sixteen years of age. - (2) The applicant shall hold a current Class 2 Medical Assessment.
+(1) The applicant shall be not less than 16 years of age.

+(2) The applicant shall hold a current Class 2 Medical Assessment.

-97. Aeronautical knowledge and skills requirements for free balloon pilot licence
+98. Aeronautical knowledge requirements for free balloon pilot licence

-- (1) The applicant for free balloon pilot licence shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a free balloon pilot licence as follows- - (a) air law including- - (i) rules and regulations relevant to the holder of a free balloon pilot licence; - (ii) rules of the air; - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of free balloon systems and instruments; - (ii) operating limitations of free balloons;
+(1) The applicant for free balloon pilot licence shall have demonstrated a level of knowledge appropriate to the privileges granted to the holder of a free balloon pilot licence in at least the following subjects-

+- (a) air law including- - (i) rules and regulations relevant to the holder of a free balloon pilot licence; - (ii) rules of the air; - (iii) appropriate air traffic services practices and procedures; - (b) aircraft general knowledge including- - (i) principles of operation of free balloon systems and instruments;

-- (iii) relevant operational information from the flight manual or other appropriate document; - (iv) physical properties and practical application of gases used in free balloons; - (c) flight performance, planning and loading including- - (i) effects of loading on flight characteristics and mass calculations; - (ii) use and practical application of launching, landing and other performance data, including the effect of temperature; - (iii) pre-flight and en-route flight planning appropriate to operations under VFR, appropriate air traffic services procedures and altimeter setting procedures; - (iv) operations in areas of high-density traffic; - (d) human performance relevant to the free balloon pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and dead-reckoning techniques; - (ii) use of aeronautical charts; - (g) operational procedures including- - (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations;
+- (ii) operating limitations of free balloons; - (iii) relevant operational information from the flight manual or other appropriate document; - (iv) physical properties and practical application of gases used in free balloons; - (c) flight performance, planning and loading including- - (i) effects of loading on flight characteristics and mass calculations; - use and practical application of launching, landing and other performance data, including the effect of temperature; - (iii) pre-flight and en-route flight planning appropriate to operations under VFR; - (iv) appropriate air traffic services procedures and altimeter setting procedures; - (v) operations in areas of high-density traffic; - (d) human performance relevant to the free balloon pilot including principles of TEM; - (e) meteorology including- - (i) application of elementary aeronautical meteorology; - (ii) use of, and procedures for obtaining, meteorological information; - (iii) altimetry; - (f) navigation including- - (i) practical aspects of air navigation and dead-reckoning techniques; - (ii) use of aeronautical charts; - (g) operational procedures including-

-- (ii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; - (h) principles of flight relating to free balloons. - (2) Where the privileges of the licence are to be exercised at night, the applicant shall gain, under appropriate supervision, operational experience in free balloons in night flying specified in regulation 126. - (3) The applicant shall demonstrate a level of knowledge appropriate to the privileges to be granted to the holder of a free balloon pilot licence, in communication procedures and phraseology as appropriate to VFR operations and on action to be taken in case of communication failure. - (4) Where passengers are carried for remuneration or hire, the licence holder shall complete not less than 35 hours of flight time including 20 hours as a pilot of a free balloon.
+- (i) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (ii) appropriate precautionary and emergency procedures, including action to be taken to avoid hazardous weather, wake turbulence and other operating hazards; - (h) principles of flight relating to free balloons.

+(2) The applicant shall have demonstrated a level of knowledge appropriate to the privileges to be granted to a holder of a free balloon pilot licence, in communication procedures and phraseology as appropriate to VFR operations and on action to be taken in case of communication failure.

-98. Experience required for free balloon pilot licence
+99. Experience required for free balloon pilot licence

-- (1) The applicant shall complete not less than 16 hours of flight time as a pilot of free balloons including at least eight launches and ascents of which one must be solo. - (2) The applicant shall gain, under appropriate supervision, operational experience in free balloons in at least the following areas- - (a) pre-flight operations, including balloon assembly, rigging, inflation, mooring and inspection; - (b) techniques and procedures for the launching and ascent, including appropriate limitations, emergency procedures and signals used; - (c) collision avoidance precautions; - (d) control of the free balloon by external visual reference;
+(1) The applicant shall complete not less than 16 hours of flight time as a pilot of free balloons including at least eight launches and ascents of which one must be solo.

+(2) The applicant shall gain, under appropriate supervision, operational experience in free balloons in at least the following areas-

+- (a) pre-flight operations, including balloon assembly, rigging, inflation, mooring and inspection; - (b) techniques and procedures for the launching and ascent, including appropriate limitations, emergency procedures and signals used; - (c) collision avoidance precautions; - (d) control of the free balloon by external visual reference; - (e) recognition of, and recovery from, rapid descents; - (f) cross-country flying using visual reference and dead reckoning; - (g) approaches and landings, including ground handling; and

-- (e) recognition of, and recovery from, rapid descents; - (f) cross-country flying using visual reference and dead reckoning; - (g) approaches and landings, including ground handling; and - (h) emergency procedures. - (3) Where the privileges of the licence are to be exercised at night, the applicant shall gain, under appropriate supervision, operational experience in free balloons in night flying. - (4) Where passengers are to be carried for remuneration or hire, the licence holder shall complete not less than 35 hours of flight time including 20 hours as a pilot of a free balloon.
+(h) emergency procedures.

+(3) Where the privileges of the licence are to be exercised at night, the applicant shall gain, under appropriate supervision, operational experience in free balloons in night flying.

+(4) Where passengers are to be carried for remuneration or hire, the licence holder shall complete not less than 35 hours of flight time including 20 hours as a pilot of a free balloon.

-99. Skill for free balloon pilot licence
+100. Skill requirements for free balloon pilot licence